Skip to main content

 Cookie Description and Purpose Session or Persistent First/Third Party

 .ASPXAUTH ASP.NET cookie to identify if the user is authenticated.
-60 minute timeout First Party
+60 Minutes First Party

 .ASPXAUTH_ItemAuthoring ASP.NET cookie to identify if the user is authenticated.
-60 minute timeout First Party
+60 Minutes First Party

 __RequestVerificationToken ASP.NET AntiForgeryToken.
 Session First Party